ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-kaitamas01/writing/proposals/show_proposal_one.md

 TODO: Provide a compelling sentence that summarizes and pitches your podcast episode.
+The pitch of my podcast episode is going to be touching on different types of majors, why people pick the college that leads up to picking their major, and why they picked their major.
 ## 🔬 Show Details

 TODO: Provide all of the required details for your podcast episode.